mjvarnerin97/mjvarnerin97/README.md

 - 👋 Hi, I’m @mjvarnerin97
-- 👀 I’m interested in using data analysis to improve educational pedagogy to make sure that each student receives indvidualized and targeted support.
+- 👀 I’m interested in using data analysis to improve educational pedagogy to ensure each student receives individualized and targeted support.
-- 🌱 I’m currently learning Python.
 - 📫 How to reach me: Email - mjvarnerin97@gmail.com

 <!---